mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 military matters such as specific unit deployment are the sole province of military officers.
 The Imperial Navy
-The Imperial Navy is the ‘Senior Service’ in the Imperium.
+The Imperial Navy is the 'Senior Service' in the Imperium.
 It is the most prestigious of services and is considered a good route to social advancement as well as a training–ground for young nobles.
 The Navy is primarily concerned with maintaining the security of the spacelanes and defending the Imperium from invasion or lesser threats such as rebellion.
-It also upholds and enforces the law, conducts emergency relief operations and ‘shows the flag’ to remind member worlds that they belong to and are protected by the might of the Imperium.
+It also upholds and enforces the law, conducts emergency relief operations and 'shows the flag' to remind member worlds that they belong to and are protected by the might of the Imperium.
 To carry out these roles the Imperial Navy uses a wide array of